Skip to Content

 While hedge apples aren’t toxic themselves, they contain substances that are sticky irritants, which can in turn cause dermatitis or eczema.

-True, annoying as it may be, eczema isn’t anywhere close to lethal, and some skin cream can often be enough to take care of it.
+Annoying as it may be, eczema isn’t anywhere close to lethal and some skin cream can often be enough to take care of it.
 That said, getting a nasty rash probably isn’t something you’re willing to get just to handle these fruits.

-The problems don’t stop there, either.
+The problems don’t stop there.
 Hedge apples also contain isoflavones, which have phenolic, which is itself like white willow.

 This is a precursor to aspirin.
 However, on its own, it can also be a stomach irritant.